-As you can see, there are a variety of ways to organically promote both live and automated webinars on social media.
-Once you have set up a great webinar to promote your products and services, start implementing these promotional strategies alone or in conjunction with paid social media advertising to boost registrations for your webinar and ultimately revenue for your business.
+As you can see, there are various ways to promote both live and automated webinars on social media organically.
+Once you have set up a great webinar promoting your products and services, start implementing these promotional strategies alone or in conjunction with paid social media advertising to boost registrations for your webinar and ultimate revenue for your business.